 There is a shortage of specialists in applied statistics, especially in the area of social network analysis.
-At the same time, training in the field of statistics is carried out in different ways: the majority of educational programmes in this area belong to the field of economics and focus mainly on mathematical methods; in the field of sociology, the study of statistics is limited to the study of probability theory and introductory courses.
+Training in the field of statistics is done in different ways: a lot of educational programs in this area belong to the field of economics and mostly focus on mathematical methods; in the field of sociology, the study of statistics is limited to the study of probability theory and introductory courses.

-This programme is unique because it is the first programme in Russia to offer a comprehensive approach to data analysis in different areas.
-As part of the programme, students from different disciplines can come together to solve practical analytical problems.
-Those mathematically inclined gain an understanding of sociology and the object of research, while those with a background in the humanities will be able to build their skillset and gain a deeper understanding of statistical processes making up the data analysis that we teach.
-In addition, a special focus of the programme will be the analysis of social networks, a direction of data science that is becoming increasingly popular in foreign and Russian research practice.
+This program is unique because it is the first program in Russia to offer a comprehensive data analysis approach in different areas.
+As part of the program, students from other disciplines can come together to solve practical analytical problems—those mathematically inclined to understand sociology and the object of research.
+At the same time, those with a background in the humanities will build their skill set and gain a deeper understanding of statistical processes making up the data analysis that we teach.
+Also, the program's particular focus will be the analysis of social networks, a direction of data science that is becoming increasingly popular in foreign and Russian research practice.

-In a letter to the editorial board of the first issue of the journal 'Network Science', Stanley Wasserman and colleagues, in explaining Network Studies as a distinct scienctific area, cited another well-known network researcher Duncan Watts: 'Networks are important.
-Therefore, if we do not understand networks, we cannot understand the functions of the market, the solution of organizational problems or changes in the society' (Network Science, №1, p.
+In a letter to the editorial board of the first issue of the journal 'Network Science,' Stanley Wasserman and colleagues explained Network Studies as a distinct scientific area and cited another well-known network researcher Duncan Watts: 'Networks are important.
+Therefore, if we do not understand networks, we cannot understand the market's functions, the solution of organizational problems or changes in society' (Network Science, №1, p.
 2).